SmirnoffYM/AI-simulator/docs/NetworkProtocol.markdown

 Agent sends that message to change its size.

-*Type-specific fields*: `newWidth`, `newHeight`
+*Type-specific fields*: `newDiameter`

-Both fields are non-negative integers specifying new width and height of agent.
+`newDiameter` is non-negative integer specifying new diameter of agent.

 `change color`